 A script to issue orders for companions.
-Select companions with lower case chars, issue orders with upper case.
-Must be in look or talk mode to issue command on tile.
+Select companions with lower case chars (green when selected), issue orders with upper case.
+Must be in look or talk mode to issue command on tile (e.g. move/equip/pick-up).

-''' Companions

-.
-All

-a.
-Inan Retas

-b.
-Cobim Lodtomca

-B. equip

-C. pick-up

-D. unequip

-E. unwield

-F. wait

-G. follow

-H. leave '''
+Ca mpanions  .
+All a.
+Inan Retas b.
+Cobim Lodtomca A. move B. equip C. pick-up D. unequip E. unwield F. wait G. follow H. leave

 - move orders selected companions to move to location.
-If companions are following they will move no more than 3 tiles from you.

-- equip try to equip items on the ground.

-- pick-up try to take items into hand (also wield)

-- unequip remove and drop equipment
+If companions are following they will move no more than 3 tiles from you. - equip try to equip items on the ground. - pick-up try to take items into hand (also wield) - unequip remove and drop equipment

 - unwield drop held items

-- · wait temporarily remove from party
+- wait temporarily remove from party

 - follow rejoin the party after "wait"

 - leave remove from party (can be rejoined by talking)